 “Unfortunately, modern humans like us are too involved in our daily activities that we often ignore ‘the voice of nature.’
 We even tend to no longer respect nature so that the balance of the relationship between humans and nature is disturbed.”

-Djirna, who grew up in Ubud, is known for exploring the social and political issues in Indonesia, as well as human relationships.
+Djirna, who grew up in Ubud, is known for exploring the social and cultural issues in Indonesia, as well as human relationships.
 His works use different materials, techniques, and styles, wherein he translates his thoughts and emotions into paintings and installations.
 Djirna’s arts have been exhibited all around the world, including Australia and the United States.

 One of Djirna’s more recent works is a gigantic jungle-like installation titled Unsung Heroes, which was displayed at the Jakarta Biennale back in 2017.
 The artwork had been made from thousands of rocks the artist had collected from beaches across Bali, which he later sculpted and tied up one by one.
 Djirna said at the time that the work was a tribute to everyday heroes, whose stories are often forgotten.